 Some links may be affiliate links.
 That means I may make a commission if you use my links to purchase, at no extra added cost to you!
 I only recommend products that I personally love and believe in.

 The pineapple is a symbol of hospitality in the south.
-They are considered an expression of "Welcome."
+They are considered an expression of “Welcome.”
 When you have them in your home, they signal friendship, hospitality, and warmth.
 What is not to love about that!
 I have several pineapples scattered throughout our home.
-I am not a knick-knack person, so I don't keep lots of them everywhere in our house, but I do have quite a few strategically placed throughout.
-My step-daughters were visiting recently, and they tried to count them, and I don't remember what they got up too!
+I am not a knick-knack person, so I don’t keep lots of them everywhere in our house, but I do have quite a few strategically placed throughout.
+My step-daughters were visiting recently, and they tried to count them, and I don’t remember what they got up to!
 Lol!
 Below are a few examples of my pineapples that I have incorporated into our home.
 I will link them also in case you would like to check them out!
-As always, I am an affiliate for some of them so, that means if you make a purchase, I may make a small commission at no additional cost to you.

 Charleston has a beautiful Pineapple Fountain on the waterfront.
 If you ever come to visit, it is a must-see!
 That is the fountain that is on my main page; I just love it!
 The city has many pineapples placed throughout, everywhere you look!
 I guess it makes sense how I ended up here.
 Charleston prides itself on its southern charm and hospitality, and the pineapple is a sign of this.

 Pineapple and Hawaii